Lemonjai/bier_v2/README.md

 * Add the error handling if the nothing is selected
 * Add the image to be selected for the colour
 * Started the dashboard for the beer and wine
+* Started the styling for the blog post
+* Add the panel to display the details of the beer

 # Oct 29, 2016